BTO Urban League guidelines

 - Coordinator reserves the right to amend the scoring system during the year, with the aim of promoting competition or improving fairness in unforeseen circumstances.

-Roger Thetford who administers the Nopesport Urban League scoring system has agreed to administer the league scoring software for this league.
-A BOF number will be required to participate.
+Roger Thetford who administers the UK Urban League scoring system has agreed to administer the league scoring software for this league.
+A BOF number will be required to be included in the series results.

-Certificates for the 1,2,3 in each class at the end of the league.
-In the event that sponsorship is gained for the league, prizes be offered in addition to or in lieu of certificates.
+Certificates and prizes will be awarded for the 1,2,3 in each class at the end of the league.